myarkos/Arkos-Core-V1/doc/build-unix.md

 Notes
 -----
-The release is built with GCC and then "strip strayacoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip arkosd" to strip the debug symbols, which reduces the executable size by about 90%.